kesla/node-snappy/readme.md

 The `callback` function will be called with a single `error` if the operation failed for any reason.
 If successful the first argument will be `null` and the second argument will be the `value` as a `String` or `Buffer` depending on the `asBuffer` option.

+### snappy.uncompressSync(compressed, [options])

+The synchronous version of `snappy.uncompress`, returns the uncompressed value.

 ### snappy.isValidCompressed(input, callback)

 Check is input is a valid compressed `Buffer`.

 The `callback` function will be called with a single `error` if the operation failed for any reason and the second argument will be `true` if input is a valid snappy compressed Buffer, `false` otherwise.

+### snappy.isValidCompressedSync(input)

+The synchronous version of `snappy.isValidCompressed`, returns a boolean indicating if inpus was correctly compressed or not.

 ### stream